We All Have a Food Story, Here’s Mine

 Yet, I was also taught that women were not really supposed to like food.
 Women should always be watching their weight.

-As I became a teenager, I enjoyed cooking and experimenting in the kitchen, mostly with a diet focus.
-My first cookbook was called The No Fat, No Salt No Sugar Cookbook (doesn’t that sound dreadful?).
+As I became a teenager, I found myself drawn to the kitchen.
+I enjoyed cooking and experimenting with recipes—but almost always with a diet focus.
+My first cookbook was called The No Fat, No Salt, No Sugar Cookbook (doesn’t that sound dreadful?).
 Losing weight was always the goal.

-In high school, my hippyish, health-food loving aunt came for a visit and showed me that food could be more than fat-free or diet-minded.
-She introduced me to “foreign” foods like brown rice and tofu, and the healing properties of each.
-I was hooked on the relationship between food and healing and the fact that food had more of a purpose than to think it was the enemy.
-Food could be nourishment.
+In high school, my hippyish, health-food-loving aunt came for a visit and showed me that food could be more than fat-free or diet-minded.
+She introduced me to “foreign” foods like brown rice and tofu and shared their healing properties.
+I was hooked on the idea that food could be more than the enemy—it could be nourishment.

-My health-supportive cooking school and clinical nutrition education have allowed me to help many women find their way with food, healing, and making peace with their bodies.
-It has also allowed me to explore my own journey of health and wellness and put evidence into action.
-An overwhelming diagnosis of multiple sclerosis when I was 27 made me grateful to be in charge of my kitchen and, armed with information, ready to support my body with my growing knowledge of “food as medicine”.
+My journey led me to health-supportive cooking school and clinical nutrition education, where I learned how to help women find their way with food, healing, and making peace with their bodies.
+It also helped me put evidence into action—especially after an overwhelming diagnosis of multiple sclerosis at 27.
+That diagnosis made me grateful to be in charge of my kitchen and, armed with knowledge, ready to support my body with food as medicine.